smv30/spatial_queueing/Uniform Dataset/README.md

 ```
 unzip Uniform\ Dataset.zip -d data/
 ```
+This command places all the files inside a "data" folder.
 Now we are ready to run the simulations.

 ## Running your first simulation
 Run the detailed simulation using the following command: